preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users/index.rst

 Delete a user
 --------------
-To delete one or more Omnia only users, do the following:
+To delete one or more Omnia users, do the following:

 1. Select the user/users.
 2. Click the DELETE USER button that has become available, or click the dust bin for a single user.